cosmos/ibc/spec/client/ics-010-grandpa-client/README.md

 ### Headers

 The GRANDPA client headers include the height, the commitment root, a justification of block and authority set.
-(In fact, here is a proof of authority set rather than the authority set itself, but we can using a fixed key to verify the proof and extract the real set, the details are ignored here)
+(In fact, here is a proof of authority set rather than the authority set itself, but we can use a fixed key to verify the proof and extract the real set, the details are ignored here)

 ```typescript